mckennapsean/dissertation/content/01-intro.md

 [@Tory2004; @Sedlmair2012b; @Lloyd2011; @Shneiderman2006; @Wassink2009;
 @Chee2011].
 These theories and models for the visualization design process largely address _how_ a novice can design a visualization; however, these theories often fail to explicitly distinguish or lay out specific steps for a novice visualization designer because the models include rich but verbose theoretical terminology.
-Additionally, none of these models describe the connections of a novice's actions back to _why_ they make specific decisions, such as relying on pre-existing visualization guidelines or through performing evaluation methods.
-There is an opportunity here for creating a new approach to teach the next generation of visualization designers, by equipping them not just with theoretical knowledge but the practical steps for building better visualization systems and tools.
-Furthermore with such a framework, the visualization community could concretely report on their own design processes for building visualization tools in a richer and more descriptive way.
+Additionally, none of these models trace novices' actions back to _why_ they make specific decisions, such as relying on pre-existing visualization guidelines, or selecting certain evaluation methods.
+The visualization community has an opportunity to create a new approach to teach the next generation of visualization designers, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.
+Furthermore, with such a framework, the visualization community could concretely report on their own design processes for building visualization tools in a richer and more descriptive way.

 <!-- overview of framework -->
 This dissertation focuses on a new framework for teaching the visualization design process to novice users.
-While design can mean many things to different people, the **data visualization design process** is about the planning, creation, and evaluation of a single data visualization or a multiview, robust visualization system.
-The _data visualization design process_ takes place in a series of overlapping **activities** which produce **artifacts**, such as a new visualization encoding.
-These artifacts are produced as a result of **decisions** that are made by a visualization designer, like guidelines that are established through evaluating a system.
-No previous work exists that connects all three of these aspects and describes the interplay between them for visualization design.
+Whereas design can mean many things to different people, the **data visualization design process** is about the planning, creation, and evaluation of a single data visualization or a multiview, robust visualization system.
+The _data visualization design process_ takes place in a series of overlapping **activities** that produce **artifacts**, such as a new visualization encoding.
+These artifacts are produced as a result of **decisions** that are made by a visualization designer, such as guidelines that are established through evaluating a system.
+No previous work exists that connects all three of these aspects and describes the interplay among them for visualization design.
 By simplifying terminology and laying out example steps, a new visualization process framework could help novices learn about the process and conduct it more effectively.